 The overhead carry is a great way to build deltoid capacity, not to mention the core and aerobic systems.
 Many of your clients have zero desire to be inverted, and with a wide array of ability-levels in your box, you may have some who cannot be inverted for health reasons.
 Luckily the overhead carry with either a dumbbell or kettlebell can be done by just about anyone.

-#2 Ditch GHD Sit-Ups – Do Front Rack Carries Instead
+#2 Swap GHD Sit-ups for Front Rack Carries

 Our opinion is that the GHD situp should be banned from group fitness forever.
 The math is simple: Excessive range of motion of the lumbar spine + dynamic movement = high risk of injury.
 Instead, a front rack loaded carry can effectively train anterior core control and actually teach folks how to brace their abs effectively.